-Chiropractic sport physicians are more holistic in their approach and may be a better source of how to effectively treat most shoulder problems.
-From impingement, to frozen shoulder to chronic shoulder pain and dysfunction, most shoulder problems involve the body and posture.
-If you have ever watched anyone lift or grab something, they are using more than the shoulder joint; they are using the legs, their back, their mid section and their core.
+Chiropractic sports physicians are more holistic in their approach and maybe a better source of how to effectively treat most shoulder problems.
+From impingement to frozen shoulder to chronic shoulder pain and dysfunction, most shoulder problems involve the body and posture.
+If you have ever watched anyone lift or grab something, they are using more than the shoulder joint; they are using the legs, their back, their midsection, and their core.
 If the core is distorted, it will pull the shoulder forward and can create shoulder pain.
 We inherit our body style which can predispose us mechanically to shoulder pain.
 Perhaps, doctors should consider sending these patients to chiropractors first.

 Here are 3 things you can do now that can improve shoulder function and chronic shoulder pain.

 - See your local sports chiropractor.
 Manipulation to the pelvis, and soft tissue manipulation can greatly improve shoulder function.
 Look for doctors who perform myofascial release, instrument assisted soft tissue treatment, and give exercises to improve core function, stability, and shoulder mobility.